-Despite increased security, speed, and convenience, there are some things to be wary of.
+Despite increased security, speed, and convenience, there are some things one should be wary of:

 Before you go ahead and opt for NFC identity verification, you should consider these pros and cons.
-Your business might need major improvements to introduce it, including, but not limited to, compliance-related updates.
+Businesses might need major improvements to introduce it, including, but not limited to, compliance-related updates.

-Below, you’ll find a list of key challenges for client onboarding via NFC-based verification:
+Below, you’ll find a list of the key challenges for client onboarding when using NFC-based verification.

-No matter which method of data collection you’re using, there’s an identity checking procedure you should follow to stay in compliance.
-Accordingly, there are multiple steps to an effective KYC compliance program, including document and PEP checks, face matching, and so on.
-NFC-based verification is only one of these steps, so it will need to be combined with others to ensure full compliance.
+No matter which method of data collection you’re using, there’s an identity checking procedure you should follow to stay compliant.
+Accordingly, there are multiple steps to an effective AML compliance program, including document and PEP checks, face matching, and so on.
+NFC-based verification is only one of these steps, so it will need to be combined with others to ensure total compliance.

 Jurisdictions with additional requirements:

-According to the Guidance on how to prove and verify someone’s identity with NFC, you can only prove that an identity exists by collecting digital evidence and validating it.
+The UK.
+According to guidance on how to prove and verify someone’s identity with NFC, you can only prove that an identity exists by collecting digital evidence and validating it.

 This requires checking the following: